You're All Booked In!

 YOU'RE ALL BOOKED IN!
 SO WHAT HAPPENS NOW?

 Firstly let me say thank you again for choosing to book me to capture your special day.
 It's going to be awesome and we'll have a great time on the day, capturing your amazing moments so that you can relive them as memories forever.
 This little page will give you an idea of what to expect now that you've booked and also some little pointers that will probably help you out with your planning, so that you can get the best pictures possible from your wedding day.
+You'll also find my recommended supplier list who are all tried and tested, so if you're still looking for some suppliers for your wedding day be sure to check them out!

 The space between now and the wedding...